-Romania from Fascism to Communism in the BBC Monitoring Service Reports
+Romania and the Jews in the BBC Monitoring Service Reports, 1938-1948

 Abstract

 Using the little-known BBC Monitoring Service (BBCM) archives, this article shows how Romanian governments in the period 1938-1948 chose to represent themselves via the medium of radio to the rest of the world.
 After introducing the BBCM and discussing the problems of using such Open Source Intelligence (OSINT) material, the article shows how four key aspects of Romanian history were presented by the Romanian authorities at this time: the wartime expropriation of Jews prior to their planned deportation; Romania’s changing of sides in the war as of 23 August 1944; the return of Jewish deportees after the war; and the communist governments’ changing attitudes towards Palestine/Israel and Jewish emigration.
 The article suggests that these sources are highly revealing but that they need to be used with considerable caution when trying to understand the tumultuous events of wartime Romanian history.